Citroën CX: Series 1 and Series 2

 The Series 1 vehicles (1974–85) were characterised by stainless steel front and rear bumpers, hydropneumatic suspension as compliant and soft as the DS, a "spaceship" style dashboard featuring a revolving drum speedometer and similar tachometer.

 The Series 2 vehicles (1985–91) can be distinguished by the use of plastic bumpers.
 The cars lost some of their earlier distinctiveness, but maintained the "stalk-free" layout, where turn signals, wiper controls, horn and headlights could be operated by the driver's fingertips while his/her hands remained on the steering wheel.
 The suspension became stiffer in most models, with arguably a more aggressive look, as opposed to the more elegant Series 1 design.
 Although the dashboard retained the "pod" housing for the instrumentation, it lost the revolving-drum instruments and received a sloping centre dash area, and the radio moved to a position sideways and between the front seats, with the height corrector and heating controls moving to the centre console.

 Custom models

 The CX was frequently used as an ambulance and camera car, applications where the cosseting suspension was especially valuable.

 A number of CX estates were elongated and retrofitted with a second rear axle, mostly used for high speed bulk transport such as carrying newspapers across Europe.
 They are known as the "loadrunner" variant.
 Most of them were prepared by the French company Tissier.

 In 1984, Guy Deslandes Design constructed four CX Orphée two-door convertibles.

-The Swedish coachbuilder Nilsson produced several stretched limousines based on the Prestige for the leader of East Germany, Erich Honecker.